lexiconhq/lexicon/documentation/versioned_docs/version-1.0.0/rationale.md

 #### How Lexicon can help you

-For starters, if you already run an existing Discourse site and want a native mobile experience for your users, you can very quickly point Lexicon at your site and browse it in real-time from your device.
+If you already run an existing Discourse site and want a native mobile experience for your users, you can very quickly point Lexicon at your site and browse it in real-time from your device.

 Check out the [Quick Start](quick-start) page to see a rapid example of spinning up a mobile app for Discourse's own [Meta site](https://meta.discourse.org).